jwdevos/gobgp-mrt-injection-lab/README.md

 ## Bootstrapping The Lab
 Use the following steps to get the lab up and running:
-**Step 1:** Clone this repository to a convenient location.
-In this case the home directory of the root user was used.
+**Step 1:** Clone this repository to a convenient location, in this case the home directory of the root user.
 The rest of the steps must be performed from inside the lab directory
 **Step 2:** Make the required custom Docker containers available by using the supplied Dockerfiles and building them:
 ```
 docker build -f ./Dockerfile-bird -t debird .